ZeyadALSONY/imdb_movie_analysis_project/README.md

 IMDB Movie Data: The primary dataset used for this analysis is the "IMDB Movie ANALYSIS.xlsx" file, containing detailed information about various movies.

+## Key Performance Indicator (KPI)
+- Success Definition: A film is considered successful if its profit is greater than its budget.
+ ### 1-Creation of "Success or Failure" Column
+- Action: Added a calculated column named "Success or Failure".
+- Formula: =IF([@gross] > [@budget], "Success", "Failure")
+- Purpose: This column was created to categorize films based on their financial performance.
+If a film's gross revenue is greater than its budget, it is labeled as "Success"; otherwise, it is labeled as "Failure".

+## Direct KPIs
+- Director Name: Analyzing the directors of successful films to identify any commonalities or notable patterns.
+- Actor Name: Studying the actors in successful films to understand their impact on a film's success.

 ## Data Cleaning